bhoffman0/CSAwesome2/_sources/Stories/Interviewees/L_Morales.rst

 Luisa Morales
 :::::::::::::::::::::::::::::::::::::

-.. role:: raw-html(raw)
-   :format: html

-:raw-html:`<font color="CadetBlue"><em>"I feel that I have more empathy than some other software engineers.
-I am perfectly okay explaining things, where other people might not be."</em></font>`
+"I feel that I have more empathy than some other software engineers.
+I am perfectly okay explaining things, where other people might not be."

 .. image:: ../../../_static/Interviewees/L_Morales.jpg
     :width: 350